rangv/MSReady2018/04DAIDP308/README.md

       # Cluster role reference
       roleRef: cluster-admin
     ```
-4. Use Helm to install another IoT Edge connector virtual node that is backed by the 2nd IoT Hub by pointing it to file created in the previous step.
+4. Use Helm to install another IoT Edge connector virtual node that is backed by the 2nd IoT Hub by pointing it to the file created in the previous step.

     ```
     helm install -n hub1 --set rbac.install=true charts/iot-edge-connector/ -f ./values.yaml